Software Development

 Planning typically includes prioritizing work, delegating tasks, and managing the influx of requests.
 These activities are often done jointly with a Product Manager.
 The following actions have worked successfully for me.

-• Implement request workflow for how requests should be made to the team
+• Implement request workflow for how requests are submitted

 • Work closely with Product Manager for priorities and deadlines